AnInvertedFern/FrontEndPortfolio/README.md

     - Procedure for checking that each of the components in the main section loads correctly
   - Procedure for checking displayed objects' integrities and construction
   - Procedure for checking the functionality and display of different popups and forms
-  - Procedure for checking the functionality and state changes from buttons and other event sources on each of the three pages of the site
+  - Procedure for checking the functionality of and state changes from buttons and other event sources on each of the three pages of the site
   - Procedure for checking data transfer to the backend and data permanence
   - Procedure for checking proper state and display change to the site upon change in login status
   - Procedure for verifying login and display logic